Without involvement, there is no commitment. Mark it down, asterisk it, circle it, underline it. No involvement, no commitment.

 Proposed Solution Initiatives

-Proposed Solution Initiatives (PSIs) describe the significant development initiatives intended to improve current solutions or introduce new solutions.
-These epics may originate from common portfolio concerns or opportunities, or they may be specific to an individual value stream.
+Proposed Solution Initiatives (PSIs) describe significant development initiatives needed to improve current solutions or introduce new ones.
+These may include:

-Business agility requires that the portfolio make the best possible investment decisions for both new and in-inflight work.
-Accordingly, all in-flight epics are included to ensure that continued investment is still justified given current market conditions.
-If new and better opportunities arise, work on in-flight epics can be stopped.
-Previous investments from a prior budgeting period are sunk costs and are not considered.
+Business agility requires that the portfolio make the best possible investment decisions for both in-progress and new epics (Figure 6).
+Accordingly, in-progress epics, whose remaining costs are above the threshold, are included in the PSIs to ensure continued investment is still justified given current market conditions and learning.
+If new or better opportunities arise, the investment for in-progress epics can be reduced or stopped.
+Previous investments from a prior budgeting period are sunk costs and ignored by LPM during decision-making.

 Establish Budget Time Horizons

 Any budgeting process must establish the time horizon of the budgeting period.
-Since an epic can be started, stopped, or finished at any time, the timeline of an epic rarely aligns with a specific budgeting period (Figure 8).
-Accordingly, each PB event should address only that portion of the epic’s cost that is likely to be consumed in the upcoming budgeting period.
+As noted earlier, value stream budgets are typically updated twice annually (about every two PIs).
+Since epics typically span PIs, it rarely fits within a specific budgeting period (Figure 7).
+Accordingly, each PB event should only allocate a portion of the epic’s cost that is likely to be incurred in the upcoming budgeting period.

 For an epic that has not yet started, it generally doesn’t make sense to budget for the entire estimated implementation cost until the MVP hypothesis has been proven.
-The hypothesis may or may not be proven, and even if it is, some of the planned investment may well be outside of the current budget period.
-As development proceeds, the estimated implementation cost is refined based on MVP data.
-Accordingly, LPM budgets only the forecasted cost of the epic that is expected to be incurred in the upcoming budget period.
+It may or may not be proven, and even if it is, some of the planned investment may continue outside of the current budget period.
+As development proceeds, the estimated implementation cost is refined based on learning from the MVP.
+Accordingly, LPM only budgets the epic’s investment expected to be incurred in the upcoming budget period.

 Epics that are split across values streams, such as the ‘Move to Flutter’ epic, are funded proportionally by the responsible value streams.
 In our example, this epic is forecasted to cost 800K.
-If the core banking solution only requires 200K, then the remaining 600K must be budgeted by the other value stream who does the rest of that work.
-To support transparency during the PB, and to enable value stream budgets to be calculated following the event, the value stream cost allocations for the PSIs should be made clear, also shown in Figure 9.
+If the core banking solution only requires 200K, then the remaining 600K must be budgeted by the other value stream, which does the rest of that work.
+To support transparency during the PB and to enable value stream budgets to be calculated following the event, the value stream cost allocations for the PSIs should be made clear, also shown in Figure 8.